Total CE Credit Hours: 9

 2016, 2nd Edition

 This course is recommended for health care professionals, especially psychologists, social workers and counselors who seek knowledge about the diagnosis and treatment of emotional eating disorders.
-This course is appropriate for all levels of participants’ knowledge.
+This content is written at the beginner level.

 Identify the various expressions of emotional eating including the symptoms and psychodynamics.